DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation: Our Approach

 We initialize the 3D Gaussians with random positions sampled inside a sphere, with unit scaling and no rotation.
 These 3D Gaussians are periodically densified during optimization.
 Different from the reconstruction pipeline, we start from fewer Gaussians but densify it more frequently to align with the generation progress.
-We follow the recommended practices from previous works~\citep{poole2022dreamfusion,huang2023dreamtime,lin2023magic3d} and use SDS to optimize the 3D Gaussians.
+We follow the recommended practices from previous works~\citep{poole2022dreamfusion,huang2023dreamtime,lin2023magic3d} and use SDS to optimize the 3D Gaussians (\begin{diff}Please refer to Section~\ref{sec:pre} for more details on SDS loss\end{diff}).
 At each step, we sample a random camera pose $p$ orbiting the object center, and render the RGB image $I^p_\text{RGB}$ and transparency $I^p_\text{A}$ of the current view.
-Similar to Dreamtime~\citep{huang2023dreamtime}, we decrease the timestep $t$ linearly, which is used to weight the random noise $\epsilon$ added to the rendered RGB image.
-Then, different 2D diffusion priors $\phi$ are used to guide the SDS denoising step, which is back-propagated to the 3D Gaussians.
+Similar to Dreamtime~\citep{huang2023dreamtime}, we decrease the timestep $t$ linearly during training, which is used to weight the random noise $\epsilon$ added to the rendered RGB image.
+Then, different 2D diffusion priors $\phi$ can be used to optimize the underlying 3D Gaussians through SDS.

 \textbf{Image-to-3D.} For the image-to-3D task, an image $\tilde I^r_\text{RGB}$ and a foreground mask $\tilde I^r_\text{A}$ are given as input.
 Zero-1-to-3 XL~\citep{liu2023zero,deitke2023objaverse} is adopted as the 2D diffusion prior.
 The SDS loss can be formulated as: